lizbethna/HMMprogressionOrdinal/Readme.txt

 (3) Departamento de Matematicas, Facultad de Veterinaria, Universidad de Extremadura, Spain

-Journal:
+Journal: Mathematics
 Submitted.
 Under Revision.

 ##################################################

 Instructions to run the codes in R and JAGS are provided.
-The codes are applied to obtain a similar analysis as in Section 4 ‘Simulation example’, but without cross-validation.
+The codes are applied to obtain a similar analysis as in Section 4 ‘Simulation example’, but without cross-validation, and Section 5 ‘Aortic aneurysm progression’.

 ##################################################

 ##################################################
 FILES

+For Section 4 ‘Simulation example’
 The file ‘HMMprogressionOrdinal.R’ contains the R code.
 The JAGS code is run from this R file.

 The file ‘HMMprogressionOrdinal.bug' contains the JAGS model.

+For Section 5 ‘Aortic aneurysm progression’
+The file ‘HMManeur.R’ contains the R code.
+The JAGS code is run from this R file..

+The file ‘HMManeur.bug' contains the JAGS model.

 ##################################################